schulze61/erdos_baseball_project/README.md

 Here we can see that our Opponent Adjusted Efficiency model actually outperforms both the Pythagorean model and 538's Elo model.

+We additionally kept the same simulation, but we focused on just the second half of the season and the last 10% of the season.
+We provide these graphs below:

+The observation that we see is even though the models performed differently, as we just go towards the end of the season each of these three models seems to converge.
+This suggests that the Pythagorean expectation method is likely only as good as our other models towards the end of the season while the other models seem to perform more consistently throughout the season.

 ## Conclusion <a name = "conclusion"></a>

+From our data, we found that the Pythagorean simulation method was not an effective model compared to existing models.
+Furthermore, it only tended to perform as well as existing models towards the end of the season when we ran our regression model.
+However, our Opponent Adjusted Efficiency Model appeared to show a bit of improvement over the 538 model.